Tanmay-hue/DockerSpace/7. Streamlit & PostgreSQL, Docked/readme.md

 # Deploying a Streamlit App with PostgreSQL in Docker

-## 📌 Overview
+## 🌟 Introduction
-This project demonstrates how to deploy a **Streamlit application** that connects to a **PostgreSQL database** using **Docker**.
-The application fetches and displays passenger data stored in PostgreSQL, ensuring a seamless and containerized workflow.
+This guide walks you through the process of deploying a **Streamlit application** that interacts with a **PostgreSQL database**, all within **Docker containers**.
+The app retrieves and displays passenger data stored in the database, ensuring a smooth and portable setup.

 ---

-## 💁 Project Structure
+## 📂 Project Directory Structure
 ```
 Streamlit-Postgres-Docker/
 │── Dockerfile
 │── main.py
 ```

-### 🔹 Description of Files:
+### 📜 File Descriptions:
-- **main.py** – Streamlit app that connects to PostgreSQL and fetches data.
+- **main.py** – Streamlit application that connects to the PostgreSQL database and fetches records.
-- **Dockerfile** – Configuration for containerizing the Streamlit app.
+- **Dockerfile** – Defines the container environment for running the Streamlit app.

 ---

-## 🛠 Setting Up PostgreSQL in Docker
+## 🛠 Setting Up PostgreSQL with Docker
-### Step 1: Pull the PostgreSQL Docker Image
+### Step 1: Pull the PostgreSQL Image
 ```sh
 docker pull postgres
 ```